GovAlta/ui-components/README.md

 ### Running Locally

 There are currently no applications.
-To run a storybook run `npm run nx run angular-components:storybook` or `npm run nx run core-css:storybook`.
+To run a storybook run `npm run nx run angular-components:storybook` or `npm run nx run core-css:storybook` or `npm run nx run vue-components:storybook`.

 ### Running Tests